Skip to main content

 How do you make a yard duty roster fair?

-Define the loading rules explicitly (full-time load, pro-rata for part-timers, role-based reductions), balance desirable and undesirable slots, and keep a running per-person count across the term of duties assigned and actually done — including swaps and absence cover.
-Fairness that is not counted is not fairness; it is luck.
+Define the loading rules explicitly (full-time load, pro-rata for part-timers, role-based reductions), balance desirable and undesirable slots, and keep a running per-person count across the term of duties assigned and actually done, including swaps and absence cover.
+Fairness that is not counted is luck.

 Should part-time teachers do yard duty?

 Yes, pro-rata, on the days they attend.
-The subtlety is that their duty concentrates on fewer days, so their rostered days can look heavier than a full-timer's — that is correct and worth explaining proactively.
+Their duty is concentrated on fewer days, so their rostered days can look heavier than a full-timer's.
+That is correct and worth explaining up front.

 What happens to yard duty when a teacher is absent?

-Their duties need explicit reassignment as part of the same morning process that arranges class cover — recorded, and ideally directed to staff furthest under their fair-share line.
-Informal "can you just grab the oval" handoffs are how rosters and reality diverge.
+Their duties need to be reassigned as part of the same morning process that arranges class cover, recorded, and ideally given to staff furthest under their fair share.
+Informal "can you just grab the oval" handoffs are how rosters and reality drift apart.

 Is a yard duty roster template enough?

 A template solves week one.
 It does not track fairness across a term, absorb absences, handle part-timer pro-rata, or convert to a wet-day plan.
-Schools with simple grounds and stable staffing can run on a template; schools with real complexity end up wanting the roster connected to the timetable and daily cover.
+Schools with simple grounds and stable staffing can run on a template.
+Schools with more complexity end up wanting the roster connected to the timetable and daily cover.

 Free resources

-Bell Path rosters yard duty with a year-to-date fairness ledger, wet-day conversion, and absence handling built into the same morning workflow as daily cover.
+Bell Path rosters yard duty with a year-to-date fairness count, wet-day conversion, and absence handling in the same morning routine as daily cover.

 See yard duty rostering